hybridly/hybridly/docs/guide/refining.md

 Filters\ExactFilter::make('user.full_name', alias: 'user');
 ```

-Note that it is recommended to specify an alias when filtering relationship properties, otherwise the filter name will have its `.` replaced by underscores.
+It is recommended to specify an alias when filtering relationship properties, otherwise the filter name will have its `.` replaced by underscores.

+Note that filters using relationship use `whereHas` under the hood, which might not be the best option performance-wise.

 :::warning Sorts are not supported
 Note that the provided sorts do not support relationships.
 You will need to use a custom sort with a subquery to achieve a relationship sort.